Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: collisions and the cascade emission

 Our results are shown in Fig.~\ref{fig2}.
 The blue solid curve represents the predicted photon flux with the cloud temperature of $T_e=10^7\,$K and an injection spectral index of $s=2$ for CR protons.
 There is a dip in the spectrum around 0.3\,GeV due to the absorption by the Comptonized photon field.
-The absorption leads to a hardening of the spectrum above the 0.3\,GeV.
+The absorption leads to a hard spectrum above the 0.3\,GeV.
 The blue dashed curve shows the muon and anti-muon neutrino flux assuming a flavor ratio of $1:1:1$ after oscillation.
-The blue dotted curve shows the photon flux without Compton scattering and without EBL absorption for reference.
+The blue dotted curve shows the photon flux without Compton scattering and EBL absorption for reference.
 The results with $T_e=3\times 10^7\,$K and $p=1.8$ are shown with magenta curves.
-Comparing the magenta curves with blue curves, we can see the position of the dip shifts to smaller energy with a higher temperature since the average photon energy of the Comptonized radiation is higher, while the dip is shallower with a higher temperature due to the photon number density is smaller given the same energy density.
-We also plot the Fermi-LAT data analyized by \cite{padovani18} and by \cite{liang18} in the figure.
-The predicted fluxes in these two cases are consistent with the observation above $\sim 3\,$GeV.
-Our model predicts a smaller flux than the observation below $\sim3$\,GeV.
-We speculate that the emission below $\sim 3$\,GeV arises from another emission zone with a leptonic origin which is similar to with the case in the hadronuclear interpretation of the neutrino event IC-170922A \citep{liu18}.
-As we mentioned earlier, the neutrino outburst is due to the increase of the target density for neutrino production rather than the activity of the SMBH, so the leptonic emission does not increases since the jet power does not increase in our model.
-Thus, our prediction is consistent with the fact that $<$GeV emission from the source is in low state while $>10\,$GeV emission seems to show a brightening during the period of the outburst \citep{padovani18,liang18}.
-The required luminosity of CR protons injected into the cloud is $L_p\simeq 10^{44}\,$erg/s, which translates to a total luminosity of CR proton in the jet to be $(5-6)\times 10^{46}\,$erg/s.
+Comparing the magenta curves with blue curves, the dip is shallower with a higher temperature due to the photon number density being smaller given the same energy density.
+We also plot the Fermi-LAT data analyzed by Ref.~\cite{padovani18} and by Ref.~\cite{liang18} in the figure.
+The X-ray and gamma-ray emission (gray data in Fig.~\ref{fig2}) are almost the same as the observations in the quiescent state, presenting a non-enhancement behavior.
+The EM radiations from jet-cloud interaction present a quite low flux since they are mainly generated by the relatively low-energy CR protons ($\lesssim 1 \,\rm PeV$) that become more diffused or even isotropic due to the magnetic deflection inside the cloud.
+However, the high-energy neutrinos ranging from tens of TeV to multi-PeV produced by the relatively high-energy CR protons ($\gtrsim 1\,\rm PeV$) can keep beamed due to very weak magnetic deflections.
+Therefore, neutrinos have a much higher flux than the EM radiations only considering contributions from jet-cloud interaction.
+The very fast increase of neutrino flux between multi-TeV to $\sim 100\,\rm TeV$ shown in Fig.~\ref{fig2} is due to the correction factor of Eq.~\ref{diffusion} considering the transformation from diffusion regime to beamed propagation.
+In addition, the high-energy gamma rays with energies larger than 100 GeV are attenuated significantly by the EBL.
+Eventually, when the neutrino signals for both cases in Fig.~\ref{fig2} can reach the observational level, the EM radiations from jet-cloud interaction can be much lower than the quiescent state, predicting non-enhancement of observed EM radiations.
+We speculate that the observed EM emission arises from its general quiescent state, while the neutrino outburst in this time duration is produced by the sudden intrusion of a dense cloud.
+To match the observed high-energy neutrino flux, the required luminosity of CR protons injected into the cloud is $L_p\simeq 10^{44}\,$erg/s, which translates to a total luminosity of CR proton in the jet to be $(5-6)\times 10^{46}\,$erg/s.
 It is smaller than the Eddington luminosity $L_{Edd}\simeq 1.3 \times 10^{47} M_{\rm{BH}, 9 }\,\rm erg/s$ of a $10^9M_\odot$ SMBH, in accordance with the fact that the source is in the quiescent state during the neutrino outburst.